 We know the earth’s atmosphere is a vital element for living.
 The atmosphere is the layer of invisible gases surrounding the earth.
 The reason why earth features living beings is because of the atmosphere.
-Atmosphere covers the entire globe and consists of 99% of nitrogen and oxygen.
+The atmosphere covers the entire globe and consists of 99% of nitrogen and oxygen.
 1% of the atmosphere is filled with other gases, dust particles and water vapour.
 In this article, let us know about the last layer of the atmosphere, the exosphere in detail.

 The troposphere is the lowest layer of the earth’s atmosphere.
 The stratosphere lies above the troposphere and extends up to a height of 50 km.
 The layer above the stratosphere is known as the mesosphere.
-This layer extends 85 kilometres from the earth surface.
+This layer extends 85 kilometres from the Earth’s surface.
 The mesosphere is the coldest layer in the atmosphere, where the temperature goes down as low as -120 degrees Celsius.

 The thickest layer of the atmosphere is the thermosphere.
 Air density is too low in the thermosphere.
 The lower thermosphere is called the ionosphere, and this ionosphere features electrically charged particles known as ions.
 The outermost layer of the atmosphere is the exosphere.

 The outermost layer of the atmosphere and the layer above the thermosphere is the exosphere.
 Exosphere is derived from the Greek word, where ‘exo’ means outer or external.
 The region where the exosphere ends, space begins.
-Exosphere gradually merges and fades into the vacuum of space.
+The Exosphere gradually merges and fades into the vacuum of space.

 Air density in this region is extremely thin as hydrogen is the most commonly found gas in the atmosphere.
-By nature, hydrogen is the lightest element in the earth.
+By nature, hydrogen is the lightest element on the earth.
 The layer below the exosphere witnesses molecules and atoms of atmospheric gases that constantly collide with each other.
-Along with hydrogen various gases like carbon dioxide, oxygen, helium are present in the exosphere.
+Along with hydrogen various gases like carbon dioxide, oxygen, and helium are present in the exosphere.